genomizer/genomizer-desktop/README.md

 ###NOTES
-- Please see Help box and User Manual for guides on using the process
+- Please see the Help box and User Manual for guides on using the process.
 - File download does not control preventing of writing over an existing file if they have the same file name.
-- You can now also press enter to login and to search(?)
+- You can now also press enter to login and to search.
+- Some problems may occur with annotations to a new experiment.
+It will be fixed very soon.
 - When adding really small genome release files not much happens.
 - It is possible to break add genome release uploads in many colorful ways by suppling *wrong* files and with bad names (not A-Z,0-9, non ascii etc)